 - Quiet rooms for patients and family members to relax and rest

-If you’re an OSUCCC – James patient or have perused the James Patient Education website, there’s a good chance you’re already familiar with the work of the Patient Education Department.
+If you’re an OSUCCC – James patient or have perused the James Patient Education library, there’s a good chance you’re already familiar with the work of the Patient Education Department.